This is a serious specified offence for the purposes of section 224 Criminal Justice Act 2003 if it was committed with intent to:

 Factors indicating higher culpability

-- Victim or premises deliberately targeted (for example, due to vulnerability or hostility based on disability, race, sexual orientation)
+- Premises or victim deliberately targeted (to include pharmacy or doctor’s surgery and targeting due to vulnerability of victim or hostility based on disability, race, sexual orientation and so forth)

 - A significant degree of planning or organisation